loopbackio/loopback.io/pages/en/lb3/Glossary.md

 AngularJS
 : Open-source client JavaScript framework.

-API Connect
+API Connect v5
 : IBM product that incorporates StrongLoop and LoopBack technology for creating, running, managing, and securing APIs.
-See [DeveloperWorks &gt; API Connect](https://developer.ibm.com/apiconnect/).
+See [DeveloperWorks &gt; API Connect v5](https://developer.ibm.com/apiconnect/).

 Arc
 : StrongLoop graphical tool suite for the API lifecycle, including tools for building, profiling and monitoring Node apps.
 StrongLoop Arc is no longer under active development, and will soon be deprecated.